-Edited by Katarína Klingová, GLOBSEC Policy Institute; Daniel Milo, senior fellow at GLOBSEC Policy Institute; Veronika Víchová, analyst of Kremlin Watch Program, European Values Think-Tank; Patrik Szicherle, Political Capital Institute.
+Edited by Katarína Klingová, research fellow at GLOBSEC Policy Institute; Veronika Víchová, analyst of Kremlin Watch Program, European Values Think-Tank; Patrik Szicherle, Political Capital Institute.
 This document was published in the framework of projects run by the GLOBSEC Policy Institute and supported by the National Endowment for Democracy.
-IICT tool >versus<, developed by the Beacon Project of the International Republican Institute, was used by the researchers for data collection.
+ICT tool >versus<, developed by the Beacon Project of the International Republican Institute, was used by the researchers for data collection.

 © GLOBSEC Policy Institute